Getting started

 User levels

-You can create logon user IDs that support the following levels of users:
+You can enable logon user IDs that support the following levels of users:

-• User—permitted to receive and request permission to elevate their privileges to perform specific system actions.
+Permitted to request and receive permission to elevate their privileges to perform specific system actions

-User level is decided based on the privileges assigned to the logon user ID.
+PAM determines the user level based on the privileges you assign to a logon user ID.
 These privileges are controlled by ESM security protections.
+For more information about ESM security protections, see Administering.

 Projects